Lebanon: Lawmakers approve Beirut state of emergency | DW | 13.08.2020

 The government had already imposed a two-week state of emergency on August 5, the day after the blast, but as the measure lasts more than eight days, Lebanese law requires that it be approved by parliament, according to human rights NGO The Legal Agenda.

 US envoy David Hale is expected to join later in the afternoon to push for government and financial reforms.
-The US embassy called for an end to Lebanon's endemic corruption and urged transparency.
+The US embassy urged Lebanon to end its endemic corruption and called for transparency.
 French Defense Minister Florence Parly is also expected to attend.

 Many Lebanese are infuriated by the country's ruling political class who they blame for the catastrophic explosion, accusing them of mismanagement and negligence.